sligocki/busy-beaver/LazyBeaver/README.md

 Which will enumerate all 5 state, 2 symbol TMs serially for 6 steps, collect all non-halting machines and split them randomly 10 ways and then run 10 processes in parallel extending each of those partial enumerations out to 500 steps.

-Checkpointing and restarting is possible but somemwhat clunky at the moment - as this matures more documentation will be added.
+Checkpointing and restarting is possible but somewhat clunky at the moment - as this matures more documentation will be added.

 ## Results